viktormiok/snRNAseq_RiboTagRNAseq-oxytocin/README.md

 <img src="https://github.com/viktormiok/snRNAseq_RiboTagRNAseq-oxytocin/blob/main/graphical%20abstract.jpeg" align="center" height="640" width="730">

 # Summary
-Gut-to-brain communication is pivotal for the regulation of energy homeostasis and its underlying biology is thus piquing great interest in the face of the current obesity pandemic.
+Gut-to-brain communication is pivotal for regulating energy homeostasis, and its underlying biology is thus piquing great interest in the current obesity pandemic.
 The emergence of several druggable targets within this communication has now motivated us to systematically interrogate the hitherto elusive intricacies of an alternative pathway that might hold considerable potential.
 By employing a series of electrophysiological, transcriptomic, and behavioral approaches, we here document novel insights suggesting that obesogenic diets promote reduced CCKA receptor expression and enhanced inhibitory κ-opioid tone, which together constitute a major mechanism to restrain hypothalamic paraventricular oxytocin (PVNOT) neuronal activation to respond to gut-derived anorexigenic cues.
 We summarize our main findings as follows:

--	Selective, adult-onset ablation of PVNOT neurons in mice leads to hyperphagic obesity on a standard chow diet, which is rectifiable by pharmacological OT substitution.
+-	Selective, adult-onset ablation of PVNOT neurons in mice leads to hyperphagic obesity on a standard chow diet, which is correctable by pharmacological OT substitution.
 -	Mice devoid of PVNOT neurons fail to suppress food intake in response to CCK.
 -	CCK robustly induces electrophysiological and transcriptional modifications in PVNOT neurons of lean, but not diet-induced obese mice.
 -	Chemogenetic activation of PVNOT neurons is sufficient to restore CCK-evoked hypophagia despite a high-fat high-sugar (HFHS) diet.